 The rabbit population in Kentucky appears to ebb and flow in roughly 7-year cycles.
-Last hunting season (2016) was toward the bottom in this cycle, with this most recent hunting season (2017) tracking upward in this trend (Figure 2).
+Last hunting season (2017) was cycling up from the bottom in this cycle (2016), with this most recent hunting season (2018) on par with this trend (Figure 2).

-2017-2018 Rabbit Hunter Cooperator Survey
+2018-2019 Rabbit Hunter Cooperator Survey

 The rabbit survey was developed in 1995 as a voluntary initiative.
 Hunters are asked to record data including date of hunt, county hunted, hours hunted, number of hunters, number of dogs, and number of eastern cottontail, swamp, and Appalachian cottontail (seen, killed, and wounded), on a diary-type hunting log.
 Logs are available on the internet: http://fw.ky.gov/Hunt/Pages/Game-Species.aspx or by calling 1-800-858-1549.
 Hunters simply keep the log up-to-date as the hunting season progresses, and mail it to the KDFWR Headquarters when they are finished hunting for the season.
-Data collected from the survey gives the KDFWR information that can be used to monitor rabbit population trends in Kentucky and better serve the hunters of the state.
+Data collected from the survey give the KDFWR information that can be used to monitor rabbit population trends in Kentucky and better serve the hunters of the state.
 Each year participating hunter cooperators are mailed a new hunting log, the results of the survey, and a small gift.
 Hunters who wish to receive a copy of their log from the previous year may call 502-892-4521 or e-mail cody.rhoden@ky.gov.